• Skip to primary navigation

 Turning the dough:

-If turning the dough (rolling it out and folding if up) intimidates you, you can skip this step.
+If turning the dough (rolling it out and folding if up) intimidates you, you can skip this step (or see above for an easy-roll variation).
 The dough will be more fragile to work with and more brittle when baked, but it will still be tastier than many of the paleo pie crusts out there!
 You can also do just one turn if you're pressed for time.
 Or if you work really fast and keep your dough cold, you can do both turns in one go.

 Timing this recipe: